Club Renato Cesarini

 The Club Renato Cesarini is an Argentine association football club and sports school based in the city of Rosario, Argentina.
 It was formally founded on 15 January 1975.

-At a historical level, it is a club that has stood out for the quality of players that emerged from the quarry, among them, Javier Mascherano, Martín Demichelis, Augusto Solari, among others.
+At a historical level, the club has stood out by producing great players such as the following; Roberto Sensini, Fabián Cubero, Santiago Solari, Javier Mascherano, Martín Demichelis, Pablo Piatti, among others.

 The team played in the Argentine Primera División, previously known as the National Championship, on several occasions.
 He has also played other official tournaments such as the Torneo Argentino A and Torneo Argentino B. At the regional level he has played in tournaments organized by the Asociación Rosarina de Fútbol, such as the Campeonato de Fútbol de Rosario, where he became champion on several occasions.

 History

 The Club Renato Cesarini is a sports institution founded on 15 January 1975, by Jorge Solari, Eduardo Solari and the brothers Daniel and Ermindo Onega.
-It was founded in honor of the former soccer player Renato Cesarini, an Italian nationalized Argentine who stood out in the Club Atlético River Plate and in Europe in the Italian club,Juventus, in both clubs he won titles.
-He was also coach on both clubs.
+It was founded in honor of the former soccer player Renato Cesarini, an Italian nationalized Argentine who stood out at River Plate and in Europe with the Italian club Juventus; he won titles with both clubs.
+He was also a coach with both clubs.

 It has a sports complex where there are 50 soccer fields.